Browse by Medical Category

 To learn more about her contributions to the field of Pathology and to the Pathology Service at Massachusetts General Hospital, refer to Chapter 17, Neuropathology, from Keen Minds to Explore the Dark Continents of Disease, a book on the Department’s history.

 Dr. Hedley-Whyte is co-investigator of the Neuropathology Core of the Massachusetts Alzheimer's Disease Research Center (ADRC).
 The Core's mission is to conduct neuropathological examinations on brains submitted to the Harvard Brain Tissue Resource Center and distribute tissue to ADRC investigators.
-The ADRC includes investigators with expertise in neuropathology, morphometry, immunocytochemistry, microarray technology, gene chip applications, laser capture techniques and in situ hybridization, as well as expertise in brain banking procedures.
+The ADRC includes investigators with expertise in neuropathology, morphometry, immunocytochemistry, microarray technology, gene chip applications, laser capture techniques and in situ hybridization, and brain banking procedures.
 With Dr. Matthew Frosch, we use procedures to enhance the value of the brain tissues to investigators whose specific research projects depend upon receiving carefully prepared and diagnosed tissue.
-Standardized protocols for tissue acquisition and dissection procedures that ensure complete and reproducible examinations across all cases received.
-The Tissue Resource Center maintains a rich collection of paraffin blocks and frozen as well as formalin-fixed tissue.
-The frozen tissue is available both as small blocks and as thin whole coronal brain slices, in which all the anatomical structures are clearly visible.
-Separate databases within the Brain Tissue Resource Center contain information on tissue availability, location and investigator allocation.Dr.
+Standardized protocols for tissue acquisition, and dissection procedures ensure complete and reproducible examinations across all cases.
+The Tissue Resource Center maintains a rich collection of paraffin blocks with frozen, and formalin-fixed tissue.
+Frozen tissue is available as small blocks, and thin whole coronal brain slices, in which all anatomical structures are clearly visible.
+Separate databases within the Harvard Brain Tissue Resource Center contain information on tissue availability, location, and investigator allocation.Dr.
 Hedley-Whyte's other research interests include predictive histological markers of pituitary tumor behavior.